bghira/SimpleTuner/TUTORIAL.md

 ## Training data

-A publicly-available dataset is available [on huggingface hub](https://huggingface.co/datasets/ptx0/mj51-data).
+A publicly-available dataset is available [on huggingface hub](https://huggingface.co/datasets/ptx0/pseudo-camera-10k).

-Approximately 162GB of images are available in the `split_train` directory, although this format is not required by SimpleTuner.
+Approximately 10k images are available in this repository with their caption as their filename, ready to be imported for use in SimpleTuner.

 You can simply create a single folder full of jumbled-up images, or they can be neatly organised into subdirectories.